Random Polynomials in Several Complex Variables: Introduction

-We aim to generalize and strengthen some of the results occurring in \cite{ba}, \cite{Bay} and \cite{blrp} on asymptotics of normalized zero measures and currents associated to $H_n$ in two ways.
-First, we allow $\{p_j\}$ to be an {\it asymptotically Chebyshev family} which need not come from orthonormal polynomials; and second, we strive for the weakest conditions on the i.i.d. complex random variables $a_j$ in order to have the appropriate convergence as, e.g., in \cite{DD} and \cite{BD}.
+We aim to generalize some of the results occurring in \cite{ba}, \cite{Bay} and \cite{blrp} on asymptotics of normalized zero measures and currents associated to $H_n$ in two ways.
+First, we allow our polynomial bases to be more general; they need not come from orthonormal polynomials associated to a single measure $\mu$ on $K$.
+For example, we allow a basis $\{p_{nj}\}_{j=1,...,m_n}$ for $\mathcal P_n$ for $n=1,2,...$ to come from a sequence of {\it asymptotically (weighted) Bernstein-Markov measures} $\{\mu_n\}$ for $K$ (with weight $Q$).
+In the sequence case, we allow $\{p_j\}$ which are {\it asymptotically Chebyshev} for $K$.
+Secondly, we aim for the weakest conditions on the random variables $a_j$ or $a_{nj}$ in order to have the appropriate convergence as, e.g., in \cite{DD} and \cite{BD}.